radar/rails/guides/source/getting_started.md

 $ bin/rails g model article title:string body:text
 ```

 NOTE: The model name here is _singular_, because model classes are classes that are used to represent single instances.
 To help remember this rule, in a Ruby application to start building a new object, you would define the class as `Article`, and then do `Article.new`, not `Articles` and `Articles.new`.
+In plain English: we want to "build a _new article_", not a "_new articles_".

 When this command runs, it will generate the following files: